Exit (1974, 45.44) ***/T½

 Typically, by '77's Je Suis le Temps, Morse Code followed progressive outfits worldwide in simplifying their approach, although for them this consisted simply of not including an epic, and incorporating a few less interesting bits, although opener C'est Déjà Du Passé is as good as any of the shorter pieces on its two predecessors.
 While the Mellotron count is slightly down, there's some decent enough strings and cellos on C'est Déjà Du Passé, while the balladic Berceuses features a good chunk of strings over the piano part.
 The nearest the album gets to a 'Tron classic, though, is the instrumental Picadilly [sic] Circus, with an excellent repeating rising string line leading into a key change.
 Oh, and for the only time on any of these albums, there's a little 'Tron choir to be heard on Sommeil, along with the more ubiquitous strings, and an excellent part at the end of the title track.
 OK, it's all over the bloody thing.

-So; you need La Marche des Hommes and Procréation, and Je Suis le Temps' pretty good, with excellent 'Tron work all round.
+So; you need La Marche des Hommes and Procréation, while Je Suis le Temps is worth hearing, with excellent Mellotron work all round.
 Buy!
 I shan't mention Code Breaker again.